google/automl/lion/README.md

 # Symbolic Discovery of Optimization Algorithms

 This repository contains PyTorch implementation of the Lion optimizer discovered by AutoML.
+The JAX implementation is available [here](https://github.com/google/praxis/blob/main/praxis/optimizers.py).

 ## Table of Contents